johnny-b-goode/arduinobot/README.md

 ## Expand

 There are multiple pins available on the Arduino to add sensors, switches, and even additional motor controllers and motors.
 The body and chassis have holes evenly spaced in a grid to allow for the attachment of additional body components and brackets.
+Create new components and more sophisticated programming, then share your creations with the rest of the world!